 She has had numerous pieces of short fiction published and her second novel is due out with Inspired Quill in 2023.

 She runs Creative Writing workshops across Nottinghamshire and, for six years, facilitated Creative Writing sessions at the Maggie’s Centre for people affected by cancer.

-Clare’s favourite writing time is first thing in the morning when she is still half in dreamland.
-She also sometimes writes in Wetherspoons, drawing inspiration from an unlimited supply of human interest over a refillable latte.
+Clare’s favourite writing time is first thing in the morning when she’s still half in dreamland.
+She also writes in cafes and other public spaces, drawing inspiration from the unlimited supply of human interest.

 When not writing or working, she can be found walking Max, her inexhaustible springer/pointer cross, or heading off for weekends in Whitby (her spiritual home).
 She runs a half-marathon once a decade.